Real estate sales representative registration

 Offences and convictions

-You will not be able to register if you (or a director of the company) has been convicted of an 'indictable offence' of dishonesty, or convicted of a 'summary offence' of dishonesty within the past 10 years.
+You won't be able to register if you (or a director of the company) has been convicted of an 'indictable offence' of dishonesty, or convicted of a 'summary offence' of dishonesty within the past 10 years.

 Include with your application a copy of your National Police Certificate (NPC) no more than 12 months old.